RickRinewalt/pipeline/README.md

 # Shameless vibe-coding CI/CD pipeline
 High-level details of the current development pipeline I'm using.
 Expect this to evolve as tweaks and improvements are made.

-The goals for my search for an agentic coding setup are sustainability and reliability, I have to say this delivers.
+The main requirements in my search for an agentic coding setup are sustainability and reliability, I have to say this delivers.

 I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available, and I can rely on this system to give me the outcome I want without it losing the plot (much).